KamilCecko/Weather_app_Django_REST/README.md

   "location": "Košice",
   "date_from": "2024-10-16",
   "date_to": "2024-10-18",
-  "style": 'B'  // 'B' for Tabloid, 'F' for Factual "language":'SK' // 'SK' for Slovak, 'ENG' for English }
+  "style": "B",
+  "language":"SK"
+}
 ```
-*style :'B' is for Tabloid style while 'F' is for Factual style*
+*style: Can be 'B' or 'F'.
+'B' is for Tabloid style, while 'F' is for Factual style.*
+*language: Can be 'SK' or 'ENG'.
+'SK' is for the Slovak language, while 'ENG' is for the English language.*

 **Response**: